 Said has edited 6 special journal issues, chaired the European Working Group in Location Analysis in 1996 and recently the International Symposium on Combinatorial Optimisation (CO2016) in Kent, 1-3 September 2016.

-Said has published over 100 papers in academic journals (excluding edited proceedings and book chapters), his H-index is 23 from Web of Knowledge, 25 from Scopus and 38 from Google Scholar.
-His RG score is 35.86 (higher than 92.5% of Research Gate members).
-The number of his citations is more than 1,700 in the Web of knowledge, over 2,200 in Scopus and in Google Scholar this number exceeds 5400.
+Said has published over 100 papers in academic journals (excluding edited proceedings and book chapters), his H-index is 26 from Scopus and 38 from Google Scholar and his RG score is 36.16 (higher than 92.5% of Research Gate members).
+The number of his citations is over 2,700 in Scopus and in Google Scholar this number exceeds 5700.

-Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various countries, cultures, age and genders.
+Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various cultures, religion, colour, age and genders.

 Said's recent grants as Principle Investigator is for a 30 month KTP with Priority Freight (September 2015-March 2018), and as Lead Researcher for a 30 months KTP with Parker Steel (November 2016-April 2019).